Structural Properties of Bichromatic Non-crossing Matchings: Finding bottleneck matchings

-\begin{definition}{inner diagonals, inner region, inner pairs} In $3$-cascade matching, we call the three diagonals at the inner ends of the three cascades the \intro{inner diagonals}.
-We take the largest region by area, such that it is bounded, but not crossed by matched pairs, and such that each two of the three cascades are separated by that region, and we call this region the \intro{inner region}.
-Matched pairs defining the boundary of the inner region are called the \intro{inner pairs}. \end{definition}
+\begin{definition}[Inner diagonals, Inner region, Inner pairs] In a $3$-cascade matching, we call the three diagonals at the inner ends of the three cascades the \emph{inner diagonals}.
+We take the largest region by area, such that it is bounded but not crossed by the segments of the matching, and such that every pair of the three cascades is separated by that region, and we call this region the \emph{inner region}.
+Pairs of points matched by segments that are on the boundary of the inner region are called the \emph{inner pairs}.
+For an example, see Figure~\ref{fig:InnerPairs}.